Independent School Entrance Exams for entry in September 2025. A guide for parents.

 Common Entrance (or 13+)

 Common Entrance Exams are taken when a child is in Year 8 to determine the Year 9 intake for an academically selective Independent School.
 Common Entrance Exams at 13+ are set by the Independent Schools Examination Board (ISEB).
-The ISEB Common Entrance Exam is a standardised test which is marked by individual schools, who can decide on their own pass mark.
+The ISEB Common Entrance Exam is a standardised test marked by individual schools, who can decide on their own pass mark.
 Prep Schools tend to prepare their pupils for these tests, especially 13+, as that is when the students move on from Prep to Senior.
 Generally, other state-maintained or Junior Schools do not provide preparation for the 11+ or 13+.
 Independent Schools with their own Junior schools will mostly use internal exams and school reports to offer places to the pupils at that junior school.
 Prep Schools will most likely register and enter their pupils for Common Entrance.
 Students can also be registered via the ISEB website.

 The ISEB Pre-test

 Senior Schools generally offer Pre-tests to engage with potential students earlier than Year 8 and help schools build up a shortlist of suitable applicants for Year 9 Entry.
 The ISEB Pre-tests are taken in Years 6 or 7 and are set by GL Assessment.
-These tests are taken online, so they can be at the student’s current school.
+These tests are taken online, so they can be at the student's current school.
 The test format is multiple choice, including English, Maths, Verbal and Non-Verbal Reasoning and takes about 150 minutes to complete.
 Even if applying to multiple schools, candidates only take the tests once in an academic year, and the results will be shared across all the schools applied for.
-What may follow from the Pre-tests is an unconditional offer for strong candidates; or, most likely, an offer conditional on 13+ Common Entrance results; or, in some highly selective schools, not being allowed to apply for the 13+ Entrance.
+What may follow from the Pre-tests is an unconditional offer for strong candidates or, most likely, an offer conditional on 13+ Common Entrance results or, in some highly selective schools, not being allowed to apply for the 13+ Entrance.

 What is the 11+ Entrance Exam?